open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```
 ### Bundling of composed components

-If you have created multiple components according to the instructions above you can bundle
+If you have created multiple components according to the instructions above, you can bundle
 them into a single archive entity.
 This requires creating a transport archive.
 You can add
-arbitrary numbers of component versions.
+any number of component versions.
 You can also push a transport archive to an OCM
-repository (a transport achive is also an OCM repository and can be used as source or target
+repository.
+Note that a transport achive is also an OCM repository and can be used as source or target
-for transport operations).
+for transport operations.

 ```shell
 $ CTF_ARCHIVE=ctf-hello-world